KawtharE/RestaurantsCatalog/README.md

 **Setup a Database.**

-For this step, we need to create new file *database_setup.py* that will contain four part:
+For this step, we need to create new file *database_setup.py* that will contain four parts:

-   **-Configuration:** which is the section concerning importing all the necessary modules and creating an instance of *declarative_base* class, this instance will let SQLAlchemy know that our classes correspond tables in our database.
+   **-Configuration:** which is the section concerning importing all the necessary modules and creating an instance of *declarative_base* class, this instance will let SQLAlchemy know that our classes correspond to tables in our database.

    **-Class code:** which we use to represent our tables as python classes, those classes have to extend the instance class of declarative_base class in order to extend all of its features.